nxthongbk/GroveLedMatrixMangOH/README.md

-# Integrate LittlevGL into Legato app
+# Integrate Grove Led Matrix Driver and MangoH

 This project demonstrates how to integrate Grove Led Matrix Driver with mangOH